 ] % difference to the Polar HR device between the minute level average hear rate readings from the Apple Watch.

 So if we use the data from the Polar device as our base, how far off is the Apple Watch if we were to average out heart rates from the two devices at a minute level then calculate the percentage difference?

 In short the following calculation for each minute:

 ( AVG(Apple Watch HR) - AVG(Polar HR device) ) / AVG(Polar HR device)

-… the watch was off by quite a lot in most cases and considering I wasn’t even that active during this test, it further affirmed something I already knew that at least for me the heart rate from the Apple Watch wasn’t something I could trust during even light levels of activity but at a resting state it was within an acceptable margin of error.
-I use the phrase “at least for me” because I have dark skin colour and this isn’t the only device that I’ve seen have this problem.
-I’ve had the same issues with the Fitbit Charge HR and the Fitbit Surge.
+… the watch was off in most cases and considering I wasn’t even that active during this test, it further affirmed that the heart rate from the Apple Watch wasn’t something I could trust during even light levels of activity but at a resting state it was within an acceptable margin of error.
+I use the phrase “at least for me” because I have dark skin colour and this isn’t the only device that I’ve seen have an issue with light based readings.
+Similar issues exist with the Fitbit Charge HR and the Fitbit Surge.
 It’s also why earlier I highlighted that at times I’ve considered going against the advice and actually wearing devices on the inside of my arm to get a better reading.

 All in all the data’s not perfect but here’s the thing, you mostly see the data in aggregated views so really just knowing what’s going on in different ranges is what will matter and for that it’s reasonable.
 I should also mention that the watch supports direct connection to health sensors via bluetooth so if you want to use the watch but would rather pair your own heart rate monitor to it and get the read from that, you can, that’s a promising sign for the platform, the fact that virtually anything can plug into it.